HunterHaller/odin-sign-up-form/README.md

 # odin-sign-up-form
- A sign-up form projet, as assigned in The Odin Project.
+ A sign-up form project, as assigned in The Odin Project.